 In October 2019, while Sterigenics had voluntarily suspended the facility's operations to install emissions reduction enhancements at its Atlanta facility, Cobb County, Georgia officials asserted that the facility had an incorrect "certificate of occupancy" and could not resume operations without obtaining a new certificate of occupancy after a third-party code compliance review.
 On March 30, 2020 Sterigenics filed suit against Cobb County, Georgia and certain of its officials for wrongfully interfering with operations of the facility.
 On April 1, 2020 Sterigenics won a Temporary Restraining Order prohibiting Cobb County officials from interfering with the facility's normal operations, which relief has been extended until entry of a final judgment in the case.
-The parties are conducting discovery, which is scheduled to end in August 2022.
-A settlement conference is scheduled to be held by June 17, 2022.
+The parties are conducting expert discovery, which is scheduled to end in September 2022.
+A Modified Scheduling Order was entered on July 14, 2022, including that trial will take place no later than March 2023.